NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ### Physics
 Climate processes are governed by the laws of physics which is why you will need a general understanding of basic physics concepts such as: Newton’s laws of motion, forms of energy, conservation of energy, circular motion (Earth’s rotation and Coriolis force), waves, electromagnetic spectrum, optics, heat, and thermodynamics, etc.

-Recommended references include the videos from the [College Physics 1](https://www.khanacademy.org/science/ap-college-physics-1) course from Khan Academy for kinematics, Newton’s laws, dynamics, energy, and mechanical waves), the [College Physics 2](https://www.khanacademy.org/science/ap-physics-2) course from Khan Academy for Heat and Thermodynamics (unit 2), electromagnetic waves (unit 6), and optics (unit 7), and [Dave Van Domelen](https://stratus.ssec.wisc.edu/courses/gg101/coriolis/coriolis.html)’s, [Encyclopedia Britannica](https://www.britannica.com/science/Coriolis-force) or [Wikipedia](https://en.wikipedia.org/wiki/Coriolis_force) entries on Coriolis force.
+Recommended references include the videos from the [College Physics 1](https://www.khanacademy.org/science/ap-college-physics-1) course from Khan Academy for kinematics, Newton’s laws, dynamics, energy, and mechanical waves), the videos from the [College Physics 2](https://www.khanacademy.org/science/ap-physics-2) course from Khan Academy for Heat and Thermodynamics (unit 2), electromagnetic waves (unit 6), and optics (unit 7), and [Dave Van Domelen](https://stratus.ssec.wisc.edu/courses/gg101/coriolis/coriolis.html)’s, [Encyclopedia Britannica](https://www.britannica.com/science/Coriolis-force) or [Wikipedia](https://en.wikipedia.org/wiki/Coriolis_force) entries on Coriolis force.

 Remember that you don’t need to learn all the details and be able to solve complicated problems, just make sure you understand the concepts.
 We also recommend [these simulations](https://phet.colorado.edu/en/simulations/filter?subjects=motion,sound-and-waves,work-energy-and-power,heat-and-thermodynamics,light-and-radiation&levels=university&type=html,prototype) from PHET to help illustrate some concepts.